socialincome-san/public/README.md

 [Contributing](ui/CONTRIBUTING.md)).
 The components are all collected in our [Storybook](https://socialincome-san.github.io/public/).

 \* The website socialincome.org is still on a private repo.
-On this repo we currently rebuild the site with NextJS, Tailwind CSS and React.
+In this repo, we are rebuilding the existing website with Next.js, DaisyUI and Tailwind CSS.
 You can visit the website in the making on [staging](https://staging.socialincome.org/) or [production](https://prod.socialincome.org/).